groupon/seedster/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/groupon/seedster.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## Releasing a new version

+1. Update the version in `seedster.gemspec`
+2. `git commit seedster.gemspec` with the following message format:

+        Version x.x.x

+        Changelog:
+        * Some new feature
+        * Some new bug fix
+3. `rake release`

 ## License

 The gem is available as open source under the terms of the [APACHE LICENSE, VERSION 2.0](https://www.apache.org/licenses/LICENSE-2.0).